repowiserepowise

 GitHub’s built-in review flow already supports comments, reviews, and approvals.
 The bot should add information that humans do not already have at a glance.
 The current research on reviewer bots also points in the same direction: bot comment quality, relevance, and conciseness matter more than raw volume. (docs.github.com)

-Repowise’s choice is to comment less, but only when the repo-level signal is real.
+repowise’s choice is to comment less, but only when the repo-level signal is real.
 That makes the bot easier to trust and cheaper to keep around.

 The maintainer test